ANGELA WRIGHT - ARTIST

 25 Apr to 1 May 2012

-Martin Curtis of Curtis Wool Direct Ltd, Bingley, West Yorkshire - for the wool
+Thanks to: Martin Curtis of Curtis Wool Direct, Bingley, West Yorkshire - for the wool

 The second 'derivative' from the previous Wool Installations.
-A hank of wool made from a blend of wools acquired from 40 different countries.
+It is based on a hank made from a blend of wools acquired from 40 different countries.
 The final object was formed on site in the Pier 2/3 gallery as part of an exhibition of wool-based design products, the third such exhibition in a world campaign by the wool industry.

-This ver of the wool piece is in an extremely different location than the conventional art gallery in London.
-This huge dramatically 'primative' and unadorned pier, whose vast plank floor roofs the harbour's sloshing water and whose high-set strip of windows, set over huge loading doors, admitted beams & shafts of violant sunlight across its surface ...
+This version of the wool piece is in an extremely different location than the conventional art gallery in London - this was a dramatically 'primitive' and unadorned pier, whose vast plank floor roofs the harbour's sloshing water and whose high-set strip of windows, set over huge loading doors, admitted shafts of violent sunlight across its surface ...

 I decided to turn the work's 'back' to the main central space and the strong afternoon sun, while its arms flowed into the unencumbered 'aisle' side space ...